rebelsky/csc207c/_mps/classical-encryption.md

 > You should only call the utility methods with correct input.

+**Do I have to handle the case in which someone duplicates an action or cipher flag, such as `Cipher -encode -encode -caesar foo b`**

+> Nope.
+Although you might feel more of a sense of self-accomplishment if you do.
+And it may be the case that one of the other parameter checks ends up covering that case.

 ### Auxiliary issues (beyond the basic code)

 **The mini-project mentions a `.jar` file for Cipher.
 What/where is the `.jar` file?**